RebeccaClarkson/NeuroSpyke/README.md

 ### Query the electrophysiological properties of these cells.
 #### Each Query can include both desired criteria and properties to be calculated.

 Query 1 examines an action potential spiking property, for sweeps that have .3 second current injection eliciting  5 spikes.
-For each individual sweep that fit this criteria, this query determines the doublet index (ratio of 2nd and 1st inter-spike intervals).
+For each  response that fits this criteria (as determined by use of "response_properties"), this query determines the doublet index (ratio of 2nd and 1st inter-spike intervals).
 Returned dataframe has average of these calculations.
 ```python
     # Query 1
     response_criteria = {'curr_duration':.3, 'num_spikes': 5}